 Snatcher is a cyberpunk adventure game, written and directed by Hideo Kojima.
 The player assumes the role of Gillian Seed, a new recruit to an elite police task force known as J.U.N.K.E.R.
 The player's goal is to investigate the emergence of the mysterious race known as the Snatchers, a race of cybernetic beings that kill humans and steal their appearance.
 The game takes place in the year 2046 on the artificial island of Neo Kobe 50 years after the explosion of a warhead destroyed large parts of eastern Europe in an event called the "Catastrophe."
 The game draws heavily from popular science fiction movies such as Blade Runner, Terminator, Akira and Aliens in both setting and character design as well as containing references to other Konami projects such as Metal Gear, Contra, Goemon and Castlevania.
 The game saw a remake which used a super-deformed art style with RPG style gameplay, known as SD Snatcher.

-Originally released for the NEC PC-8801 in Japan in 1988, the game has been remade several times for various platforms, such as the PlayStation and Sega Saturn.
+Originally released for the NEC PC-8801 in Japan in 1988, the game has been remade several times for various platforms, including the PC-Engine CD, PlayStation and Sega Saturn.
 The only English language translation was released for the SegaCD/MegaCD in Europe and America on December 15, 1994.
 The Sega CD version was the first to have light gun support, using Sega's Justifier light gun peripheral.

 There are special instances in the game where further interaction is available.
 First, there is one particular area that players can search with a flashlight.
 More commonly, the player must use their blaster to take down enemies.
 When the opportunity arises, players press a specified button to draw their weapon, and another button to fire.
 A grid is shown on the screen which the player navigates in order to take out enemies.
 Both of these sequences are not common occurrences.
 The game was originally meant to be played with a light gun for the shooting sequences.